ddkn/xps/README.md

 S. Tanuma, C. J. Powel, D. R. Penn, *Surf.
 Interf.
 Anal.*, Vol 21, 165 (1994)

-For convienence the IMFP TPP-2M equation is located in `surfsci.scatter` and can be used as such:
+For convienence the IMFP TPP-2M equation is located in `xps.scatter` and can be used as such:

-	from surfsci import scatter
+	from xps import scatter

 	# Mn example
-	kinetic_energy = 1000 # Can be calculated from surfsci.xps.kinetic_energy
+	kinetic_energy = 1000 # Can be calculated from xps.kinetic_energy

 	rho = 7.43         # [g/cc]
 	Nv = 7             # valence electrons